dceejay/RedMap/README.md

  - **panlock** - lock the map area to the current visible area. - `{"command":{"panlock":true}}`
  - **zoomlock** - locks the zoom control to the current value and removes zoom control - `{"command":{"zoomlock":true}}`
  - **hiderightclick** - disables the right click that allows adding points to the map - `{"command":{"hiderightclick":true}}`
+ - **button** - if supplied with a `name` and `icon` property - adds a button to provide user input - sends a msg `{"action":"button", "name":"the_button_name"}` to the worldmap in node.
+If supplied with a `name` property only, it will remove the button.
+Optional `position` property can be 'bottomright', 'bottomleft', 'topleft' or 'topright' (default).

 #### To switch layer, move map and zoom

     msg.payload.command = { layer:"Esri Satellite", lat:51, lon:3, zoom:10 };

+#### To add and remove a user button to the map

+to add a button bottom right

+    msg.payload.command = { button: { name:"My Fancy Button", icon: "fa-star", position:"bottomright" } };

+When clicked the button will send an event to the `worldmap in` node containing `{"action":"button", "name","My Fancy Button"}` - this can then be used to trigger other map commands or flows.

+to remove

+    msg.payload.command = { button: { name:"My Fancy Button" } };

 #### To draw a heavily customized Circle on a layer